MohamedSabith97/Functional-Doc_HRM/New_Format.md

 ## **[Leave Reject Request:](#leave-management)**

-If the Employee reject the leave request, that reject process will start in **Waiting for Travel** stage only.
+If the Employee reject the leave request in any stage, that reject process will start in **Waiting for Travel** stage only.

 | [Vacation Settlement](#vacation-settlement-1) > [Visa Request](#visa-request) > [Travel Request](#travel-request) > [Completed](#completed-7) |

 <br>

 - ### **Vacation Settlement:**

+    - If Vacation Settlement is completed for this request, this stage will start, otherwise it will move to next stage.

     - Waiting to cancel the settelement, and reject the settlement reqest in this stage. once completed the stage then it will move to Visa Request.